Status of our Collection

-NHL properties are automatically listed in the National Register of Historic Placees.
+NHL properties are automatically listed in the National Register of Historic Places.
 Most NHL files have been scanned and are in Focus.
 The NHL website has a page that gives helpful tips on finding the NHL file in Focus.
-This page on the NHL website
+Spreadsheet of NHLs

 National Park Service Properties:

 Most NPS Properties have been scanned and are in Focus.
 You can search by Park name.

 You can do an address search in the spreadsheet and in the weekly list search engine (for new properties).
 Many properties are within historic districts.
 You can look for likely districts based on the address field in the spreadsheet.
 You can also try looking at the GIS data we have.

 DOEs have not been scanned.
 You can download a spreadsheet of Federal DOEs.

 A little search trick with our database.
 For the files that are scanned, the url is the same except for the reference number at the end.
 So if you know the reference number (available from our spreadsheets) then you can go directly to the pdf.

 text for National Register of Historic Places listings (this example is the Hinchliff Stadium in New Jersey)

 photos for National Register of Historic Places listings:

 To go to any other file, simply replace the 8 digit reference number in the URL: